Sorting prolate and oblate spheroids with a diatomic gas in a magnetic field: Nonperturbative lift force on an oblate spheroid

 and find that this nonperturbative result is at subleading order consistent with what was found using the Lorentz reciprocal theorem provided one considers also there the isotropic limit for the odd viscosities.
 Finally, that \eqref{eq:bigresult} is nonperturbative in $\kappa$ allows us to take the limit of an infinitely thin disk \cite{happel1983low,happel1983low} for which we find the lift force coefficient to be

-We can compare the exact result for an infinitely thin disk with the truncated expression of \eqref{eq:Xthing} upon taking $\kappa =1$, which is the value of $\kappa $ consistent with the limit $b \rightarrow 0 $, as follows from \eqref{eq:kappaexpressionoblate}.
-It turns out that the truncated expression has an error of only $6\%$, the same percentage as found for oblate spheroidal drag \cite{happel1983low}.
-From this we conclude that also for odd viscous flow, when the spheroidal deformation is accounted for perturbatively for the force computation, the predictive power is great even when the spheroid is far from a slightly deformed sphere.
+We can compare the exact result with the truncated expression of \eqref{eq:Xthing}.
+This is done in Fig.~\ref{figsimpleimpact1223}.
+It turns out that the truncated expression has an error of only $6\%$ for the extreme case of $\kappa \rightarrow 1 $, which corresponds to $b=0$.
+This is the same percentage as found for oblate spheroidal drag \cite{happel1983low}.
+From this we can conclude that also for odd viscous flow, when the spheroidal deformation is accounted for perturbatively for the force computation, the predictive power is great even when the spheroid is far from a slightly deformed sphere.